- Clinical Professor

 - Email: firstname.lastname@example.org

-Dr. Estus is a faculty member of the Rhode Island Geriatric Education Center providing education throughout the state.
+Dr. Estus is a faculty member of the Rhode Island Geriatric Education Center.
 She is an active member of the American Society of Consultant Pharmacists (ASCP), and serves leadership positions on several national committees.
+She is currently serving her second two year term on the Board of Directors for Region 1 and is the faculty advisor for the student ASCP group she created at URI.
+Dr Estus is also involved with many local and national pharmacy organizations and committees within the University; she currently chairs the admissions committee for the College of Pharmacy.

 Areas of interest include geriatric pharmacotherapy, long-term care, health literacy, and improving communication between students and older adults through various intergenerational activities.